-- 1. Class content: Students will be expected to take copious notes on (and to participate frequently in) lectures, presentations, debates, and discussions. - 2.
+- 1. Class content: Students will be expected to take notes on and to participate frequently in Socratic lectures, presentations, debates, and discussions. - 2.
 Readings: These include a foundational textbook, U.S: A Narrative History, as well as a course reader that contains a variety of secondary and primary source excerpts.
 Students will also occasionally have a joint reading assigned for their U.S history and American literature classes.
 These readings will form the bulk of the homework, and students will be expected to keep current for class discussions, homework quizzes, and major assessments. - 3.
-Assessments: These will range from small quizzes and papers to major tests and analytical essays.
-Assessments will also include various group projects, presentations, and debates, as well as a final research paper.
+Assessments: Assessments will include various group projects, analytical essays, presentations, and debates, as well as a final research paper.
 This final paper, which will be the year's culminating piece, will include smaller assignments such as a prospectus, outline, and first draft, as well as peer reviews.
 Students will work on many of these assignments during our limited class time but should be prepared to devote significant outside time to their completion.